-Section 1: Officers of the Board

-The officers of the Board ("Officers") shall include the following positions which all together comprise the Executive Committee: President, Vice President, Secretary, and Treasurer.
+Section 1: Officers of the Board - The officers of the Board ("Officers") shall include the following positions: President, Vice President, Secretary, and Treasurer.
+The executive committee is comprised of the President, Vice President, and Treasurer.

-Section 2: Duties and Powers

-The duties of the Officers are as follows and also include such additional duties as may be adopted by official action of the Board:
+Section 2: Duties and Powers - The duties of the Officers are as follows and also include such additional duties as may be adopted by official action of the Board:

-- a.
-The President shall act as the chief executive of the Council and shall preside at all Council meetings. - b.
-The Vice President shall serve in place of the President if the President is unable to serve. - c.
-The Secretary shall keep minutes of all Board meetings.
+- A. The President shall act as the chief executive of the Council and shall preside at all Council meetings. - B. The Vice President shall serve in place of the President if the President is unable to serve. - C. The Secretary shall keep minutes of all Board meetings.
+The Secretary shall keep minutes of all Board meetings in accordance with BONC Policy.
 An Alternate Secretary may be appointed by the Board to serve in the absence of the Secretary, as needed.
-Unless the person serving as Alternate Secretary is already a Board member, he or she shall not have any of the rights of a Board member, including the right to vote on matters before the Council.
+Unless the person serving as Alternate Secretary is already a Board member, he or she shall not have any of the rights of a Board Member, including the right to vote on matters before the Council.